 Endometrial ablation is the destruction of your endometrium to treat excessive blood loss during your menstrual period.
 You may have a much shorter period or stop having a period at all after having endometrial ablation.

-The procedure doesn’t involve a surgical incision; it is done through your vagina.
-There are many different methods that can be used to do endometrial ablation.
+The procedure does not require a surgical incision; the doctor performs it through your vagina.
+The doctor can use various methods to perform endometrial ablation.

 Common methods of endometrial ablation